sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ## Adapting release notes based on currently installed version

-When displaying your release notes HTML, Sparkle automatically adds a `sparkle-installed-version` class to certain elements, based on the user's currently installed app version.
+When displaying HTML release notes, Sparkle automatically adds a `sparkle-installed-version` class to certain elements, based on the user's currently installed app version.
 This is useful for highlighting changes relevant to the user: you can use CSS to de-emphasize already-installed releases.

-Sparkle looks for elements with a `sparkle-version` data attribute whose value exactly matches the installed app's `CFBundleVersion` (usually surfaced in Xcode as the _Build_).
+Sparkle looks for elements with a `sparkle-version` data attribute whose value exactly matches the installed app's `CFBundleVersion`.
 All matching elements receive the `sparkle-installed-version` class.

 For example, these three div elements are eligible: